AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 A Receiver MAY support either or both `true` and `false` values.

-A Controller MUST verify the compliance of Receivers with an active Sender using HDCP encryption and the HKEP protocol by referring to the Sender's SDP transport file `hkep` attribute or by checking the Sender's associated `urn:x-nmos:hkep` attribute.
-The presence of the `hkep` attribute in an SDP transport file or a value of `true` for the associated `urn:x-nmos:hkep` Sender attribute indicates that the stream is HDCP-protected.
+A Controller MUST verify the compliance of Receivers with an active Sender using HDCP encryption and the HKEP protocol by referring to the Sender's SDP transport file `hkep` attribute or by checking the Sender's associated `hkep` attribute.
+The presence of the `hkep` attribute in an SDP transport file or a value of `true` for the associated `hkep` Sender attribute indicates that the stream is HDCP-protected.
 Only Receivers supporting HDCP encryption and the HKEP protocol MAY consume such streams.

-A Sender compliant with the [HKEP](#hkep) section of this document MUST provide a `urn:x-nmos:hkep` Sender attribute to indicate that HDCP encryption and the HKEP protocol are used by the Sender.
+A Sender compliant with the [HKEP](#hkep) section of this document MUST provide a `hkep` Sender attribute to indicate that HDCP encryption and the HKEP protocol are used by the Sender.
 This attribute MUST be `true` if an `hkep` attribute is present in the Sender's SDP transport file, and MUST be `false` if no `hkep` attributes are present.
 If an SDP transport file is not currently available because the Sender is inactive, this attribute indicates whether or not such an SDP transport file would contain an `hkep` attribute if the Sender were active at that time.

-> Note: A Sender not providing the `urn:x-nmos:hkep` attribute is either not supporting HDCP encryption and the HKEP protocol or declares itself as not being compatible with the [HKEP](#hkep) section of this document.
+> Note: A Sender not providing the `hkep` attribute is either not supporting HDCP encryption and the HKEP protocol or declares itself as not being compatible with the [HKEP](#hkep) section of this document.

 A Sender MAY provide a `urn:x-nmos:cap:transport:hkep` capability to indicate that HDCP encryption and the HKEP protocol are supported.
 A Sender MAY support either or both `true` and `false` values.
 A Controller MAY use a Sender's `urn:x-nmos:cap:transport:hkep` capability to verify Receiver compliance with the Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
 A Sender constrained to `false` for this capability MUST NOT be part of an HDCP topology and MUST NOT access, produce, or stream HDCP-protected content.
 A Sender indicates its support for being constrained for this capability by enumerating the `urn:x-nmos:cap:transport:hkep` capability in its [IS-11][] `constraints/supported` endpoint.